welaika/wordless/rtfm/source/_pages/usage/rendering_pug.rst

 * define a class extending ``\Wordless\Component``
-* declare as many public attributes as you component needs
+* declare as many public attributes as your component needs
-* do instance the object passing arguments as an associative array ``$component = new ComponentPost(['post' => get_post()])``
+* instance the object passing arguments as an associative array ``$component = new ComponentPost(['post' => get_post()])``
 * each key will be automatically cheked to be declared as an attribute into the component and the corresponding attribute will be set to the corresponding value.
-You can pass only arguments if they are declared into the component class.
+You can pass arguments only if they are declared into the component class.
 * into the component is mandatory to implement a ``loadValidatorMetadata`` public static function.
 Inside of it you will write your actual validations.
 This name was chosen in order to stick with official documentation's naming.
 * ``Assert`` is already in place by default
 * ``ClassMetadata`` is already in place by default; it's not mandatory, but you'll find it into the documentation, so you're free to use it into your components.
-* ``$component`` will be validated at instanciation time, so you will have an error or a valid object.
+* ``$component`` will be validated at instantiation time, so you will have an error or a valid object.
 No doubts.
 * passing ``$component`` as your mixin's argument, inside the mixin you will be able to get its properties as expected: ``$component->attribute``.